RightsandWrongsgit/ARMTEC/cicd/envsettings.md

 `$settings['extension_discovery_scan_tests'] = FALSE;`<br>

 ## Enable access to emergency rebuild
-Are you potentially going to mess things up in development at some point that your site won't come up and you, therefore, can't get to the Administration page to clear caches and fix it and rebuild?
-Probably.
+Are you potentially going to mess things up in development.
+At some point your site won't come up and you, therefore, can't get to the Administration page to clear caches and fix it and rebuild?
 You know "drush cr" so after you do some code fixes you can do that and rebuild.
-But another option has been established for rebuild access if you set your configuration to TRUE.
+But another option has been established for rebuild access if you set it to TRUE.
 Here is more exploration about it https://www.drupaleasy.com/quicktips/just-case-drupal-8s-corerebuildphp

 `/**`<br>
 `* Enable access to rebuild.php.`<br>